Ebazhanov/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 - [ ] Determine the client's planned and imminent purchase commitments.
 - [x] Gain a clear and proper understanding of the client's internal control processes.

 #### Q68.
 At McKay Company, machine hours are limited.
-There is more demand for McKay's products than it can produce due to limited machine hours.
+Due to limited machine hours,there is more demand for McKay's products than it can produce .
 To maximize profits, the company should evaluate each product's **\_**.

 - [x] contribution margin per unit
 - [ ] segment margin per unit